DotaPie/Cat-Monitoring/README.md

 ## OS requirements:
 - debian based linux
-- pre-installed python3.11 or higher
+- installed python3.11 or higher
+- installed git
 - mounted /dev/shm with at least 512MB (should be already there on most modern linux distros)
 - GUI not needed